 Whole school approaches The universal offer to all children.
-Additional, targeted support and provision Specialist, individualised support and provision We have strong links with a range of pre- school-settings which are all visited before transition.
+Additional, targeted support and provision Specialist, individualised support and provision We have strong links with a range of pre- school settings which are all visited before_transition.
 The nursery children visit school regularly in the summer term before they start.
-Additional visits are arranged for pupils who are particularly vulnerable at transition within school and with external transition.
-Additional arrangements e.g. transition booklets.
-SENCO attends all annual Statement/EHC Plan reviews and supports smooth transitions between year groups.
-SENCO meets children, parents and key workers prior to transition days.
+Additional visits are arranged for pupils who are particularly vulnerable to support transition within school and onto their next educational setting.
+Additional arrangements are made for extra support e.g. transition booklets.
+SENDCo attends all annual EHC Plan reviews and supports smooth transitions between year groups.
+SENDCo meets children, parents and key workers prior to transition days.

 School staff visit our feeder nurseries and preschools to observe children and discuss their needs Reception staff offer home visits during the summer term before reception children join us.
 We have a meeting for new reception parents during the summer term.
-The children join us in the classroom for the morning and parents and children then stay for lunch.
-We have particularly close links with Penrice our designated feeder school.
-Penrice PE specialists deliver PE across the school and children have the opportunity to visit Penrice to use their sports facilities.
-We liaise with Penrice throughout the year and children in KS2 visit for a variety of sessions across the curriculum.
-Secondary staff attend statement/EHC plan annual reviews during the autumn term.
+The children join us in the classroom for the morning with parents.
+We have particularly close links with Penrice and Poltair our designated feeder schools.
+We liaise with Penrice and Poltair throughout the year and children in KS2 visit for a variety of sessions across the curriculum.
+Secondary staff attend statement/EHC plan annual reviews during the summer term.
 They visit pupils and staff early in the summer term to aid transition.
 Pupils in year 6 attend their secondary school for transition activities and days.
 Transition opportunities are provided in the summer term for children in the school to move to their new class and meet their new teacher.
 All staff complete transition forms for every child at the end of the year.
 We timetable meetings at the end of the summer term for staff to meet to discuss transition information.
-SENCO observes children in previous educational establishments prior to transition (where possible) Individual transition visits with support staff.
+Transition meetings for TA / support staff handover Transition time for pupils with new TA's SENDCo observes children in previous educational establishments prior to transition (where possible) Individual transition visits with support staff.
 Meetings with parents and colleagues from other settings.
-SENCO meets with the Secondary SENCO prior to transition. --- -- ---
+SENDCo meets with the Secondary SENDCo prior to transition. -- --- --

-С All children meet their new teacher and class Teaching Assistant in their new classroom before the end of term. --- --- -- --
+• All children meet their new teacher and class Teaching Assistant in their new classroom before the end of term. --- --- -- --